 We make close to $25,000 per year in total across our travel affiliate programs, and have spent the last few years A/B testing which programs and placements convert the best- both on our global travel blog, Living the Dream, and our local Pittsburgh blog, Discover the Burgh.

 In this one we wanted to share our highest paying affiliate programs for our travel blogs, and take a look into how we use them to make money, how much we make on each network, and what we do to promote them the best.

 As with everything, odds are good we are not the most optimized even though we have spent months, if not years testing out the placements for these programs.

 It is entirely likely you could have a travel blog that is virtually identical to ours and not have the same results (for better or for worse).
-All this post is meant to be is a collection of ones that work for us to varying degrees, and our attempt to highlight why that is.
+All this post is meant to be is a collection of best affiliate programs that work for us, and our attempt to highlight why that is.